Designer Lighting Buying Guide

-There are countless lights to choose from depending on the style of your room and the George Nelson Bubble Lamp is one of them.
-This simple contemporary pendant is ideal for living or hallway areas and offers a soft, warm glow.
+There are countless lights to choose from and something for every style of your room.
+Choose a simple, contemporary pendant for a soft, warm glow.
 Depending on the size of your room, and the pendant, they can look particularly striking hung in clusters of three in a spacious or open-plan living area.
 Meanwhile, dining rooms look great with a pendant hung directly over the dining table.

-For bedrooms, we highly recommend Tom Dixon’s shimmering Copper Shades and Mirror Balls.
-Not only will these offer a delicate glow ideal for a relaxed environment, but they also become a focal point in the room, even when the light is turned off.
+For bedrooms, we highly recommend a pendant that offers a delicate glow, which is ideal for a relaxed, peaceful environment.
+Certain pendants can become showpieces and be a focal point in the room, even when the light is turned off.

-Task lights are mainly used when you need additional or precise light for a particular job, such as working at a computer, sewing or reading.
+Task lights are mainly used when you need additional or precise light for a particular job, such as working at a computer, writing or reading.

 Desk lamps are a common source of functional lighting and offer a direct and intense light.
-Anglepoise desk lamps have been popular since they were invented in the 1930s.
-The moveable arm means you can direct light exactly where it's needed, whilst if they also have a shade, it can protect from an overwhelming glare.
-The Flos Goldman Desk Lamp is also a good choice as it has a dimmer switch for the optimum level of light.
+Ones with a movable arm mean you can direct light exactly where it's needed, whilst if they also have a shade, it can protect from an overwhelming glare.
+Meanwhile, dimmer switches are handy for the optimum level of light.

-Kitchens or cooking areas are best lit via spot or wall lights as these offer a focussed and uncomplicated light.
+Kitchens or cooking areas are best lit via spot or wall lights; these offer a focused and uncomplicated light.
 They are fixed with hidden wiring and can often be twisted manually to direct the light in the preferred direction.
-We recommend the Orsjo Puck Wall Light as both light sources can act independently.
-Plus, it comes in three colours so you can match to your ideal colour scheme.

-Once you have the basics sorted, you can start to think about adding statement lighting to your interior for that ‘WOW’ factor.
-Shopping for decorative lighting can be a lot of fun as there are so many different options to choose from and if you have the key elements already in place, it shouldn’t need too much practical consideration.
+Once you have the basics sorted, you can start to think about adding statement lighting to your interior for that ‘wow’ factor.
+If you have the key elements already in place, it shouldn’t need too much practical consideration.

-When it comes to choosing lighting for the bathroom, safety must be taken into consideration.
-Lights are given an Ingress Protection (IP) rating which measures how resistant the light is to both water and particles.
+When it comes to choosing lighting for the bathroom, safety is a must.
+Lights are given an Ingress Protection (IP) rating which measures how resistant the light is to both water and dust particles.
 Bathroom lights should be at least IP44, which means they are splash-proof.
 Once you know what IP rating you need, you can think about what style to choose.

 Don’t forget: the main bathroom light must be switched on by a fabric pull cord or by a light switch situated outside the bathroom.

-Outdoor lights can be simplistic with subtle illumination or a striking feature of your outside space.
-As with the bathroom area, you will need to ensure that you take into account safety and IP ratings.
+Outdoor lights can be simplistic with subtle illumination or a striking focal point of your outside space.
+As with the bathroom area, you will need to ensure you take into account safety and IP ratings.
 Outdoor lights need to be at least IP44 which ensures they are protected from splashes and the general wear and tear of the outdoors.

 A variety of lights are available for your outdoor space, ranging from simple wall lights to stylish path and post lights and decorative hanging lights.

-Please note that when installing outdoor lighting, all wiring must be protected and all metalwork must be earthed.
+Please note that when installing outdoor lighting, all wiring must be protected and all metalwork earthed.
 Plus, where possible, switches must be located indoors.